-The third quarter of 2021 operating expenses were higher due to increased headcount, increased travel due to travel restrictions being removed and increased share-based compensation.
+The third quarter of 2021 operating expenses were higher this quarter verses prior due to increased headcount, increased travel due to travel restrictions being removed and increased share-based compensation.
 In addition, there was also a decrease in finance costs due to the US dollar and Euro foreign currency rate, triggering an unrealized foreign exchange gain.

-The fourth quarter of 2021 revenue was lower due to decreased one-time capital sales.
+The fourth quarter of 2021 revenue was lower compared to prior quarters due to decreased one-time capital sales.
 Operating expenses were higher due to the increase in headcount and increased share-based compensation.
 In addition, there were minimal financing costs due to the US dollar and Euro foreign currency rate, triggering an unrealized foreign exchange loss offset by gain on the fair value of the derivative financial instrument.